 Cleaning products, particularly cleaning solvents, cause contact dermatitis reactions.
 This means the skin reacts to the material, but the reaction is not technically caused by allergies.
 However, resistance to household irritants can wear down over time if you expose skin to a lot of these products.

-Soaps, detergents, fabric softeners, drain cleaners and nail polish removers can all contain harsh chemicals that irritate the skin and cause red, dry, cracked skin, mild swelling and blisters.
+Soaps, detergents, fabric softeners, and drain cleaners can all contain harsh chemicals that irritate the skin and cause red, dry, cracked skin, mild swelling and blisters.

 Home Improvement Can Be Irritating

 DIY home improvement projects can also expose you to skin irritants, including turpentine, paint thinners, fiberglass, cement residue and mold.
 Most knowledgeable weekend warriors wear gloves and avoid direct skin contact with paint thinner and other chemicals.
 Likewise, one bare-armed trip through the attic will convince most people to always wear long sleeves, gloves and goggles when working with fiberglass insulation, with all those itchy, irritating fibers.

 However, many people don’t realize the dangers of cement residue.
 The Centers for Disease Control attributes at least 25 percent of all work-related skin problems to Portland cement.
 Working with cement, concrete and related products such as grout, stucco and mortar can cause redness, dry skin, itching, burning, rashes and blisters.
 Fresh mortar and other products can even cause chemical burns.

 Moreover, irritating cement particles can linger on your car or home upholstery and even other people’s clothes if they are washed with clothes worn while working with cement.

 The CDC offers these tips for working with cement: